 The Project CARS Replay Enhancer (I'd call it PCRE, [but that's taken](http://www.pcre.org/ "PCRE")) is intended to augment Project CARS replays by combining captured telemetry data with replay video.
-The current state of the project is still somewhat rough, but it should be usable without extensive technical knowledge.
+The project is currently in a rough state, being rewritten from the ground-up to be more stable, better tested, and faster.

 The scripts are currently not fast enough for live broadcasting.

-## Usage ###Telemetry Capture: Telemetry packet capture is performed by running the packetgrab.py script on the network.
+Telemetry packet capture is performed by running the command `packetcapture` on the network.
 This captures UDP packets broadcast by Project CARS (make sure you've enabled UDP broadcast) and store them to a subdirectory for future processing.